 Growing up, I had no idea how lucky we were to be so close to such a great landmark!
-But now, as an adult the Maquoketa Caves are a place that I love to take my children to explore each summer.
+But now, as an adult, the Maquoketa Caves are a place that I love to take my children to explore each summer.

 Just north of the QCA, in Maquoketa is one of Iowa’s most unique outdoor attractions.
 With more caves than any state park, Maquoketa Caves also has enormous bluffs that tower throughout the park.
 And a six-mile trail system that winds through geologic formations and forests – brimming with natural beauty.
 This state park is renowned for more than just its caves; it’s a blend of history, geology, and picturesque settings.

-The caves are cool on the inside – so depending on time of year – you may want layers.
+The caves are cool on the inside – so depending on the time of year – you may want layers.

-Hike the six-mile trail system linking the caves and scenic overlooks throughout the park.
+the six-mile trail system linking the caves and scenic overlooks throughout the park.
 Trails provide access to caves and park facilities while weaving through the rich landscape.
 Highlights of the park include the “Natural Bridge” standing 50 feet above Raccoon Creek and the 17-ton “Balanced Rock.”

 the 1,100-foot “Dancehall Cave” and many others, such as Hernado’s Hideaway, Shinbone Cave, and Wye Cave.
 About 13 caves can be found in the park, some of which can be explored by walking, while others are better suited for serious spelunkers who are used to crawling in tight spaces.
 In the summer months, naturalists conduct a White Nose Syndrome (WNA) Awareness Program for visitors before entering the caves.
 This program is required for anyone planning to explore the caves.